nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   1. Task and person details are available in OfficeConnect.
      1. Prerequisites: The specified task and person indices are valid.
      2. Test case: `ti INDEX` (replace INDEX with a valid task index) <br>
         Expected: Task details are displayed.
-"Displayed task details for task at index: [INDEX]" shown in status message.
+"Displayed task details for task at index: [INDEX]" shown in feedback message.
      3. Test case: `pi INDEX` (replace INDEX with a valid person index) <br>
         Expected: Person details are displayed.
-"Displayed person details for person at index: [INDEX]" shown in status message.
+"Displayed person details for person at index: [INDEX]" shown in feedback message.

   2. Task or person details are not available in OfficeConnect.
      1. Prerequisites: The specified task or person indices are invalid.
      2. Test case: `ti INDEX` (replace INDEX with an invalid task index) <br>
         Expected: No task details are displayed.
-"Task index is invalid" shown in status message.
+"Task index is invalid" shown in feedback message.
      3. Test case: `pi INDEX` (replace INDEX with an invalid person index) <br>
         Expected: No person details are displayed.
-"Person index is invalid" shown in status message.
+"Person index is invalid" shown in feedback message.

 ### 7.13 Edit task

   1. Task to be edited is available in OfficeConnect
      1. Prerequisites: The specified task index is invalid
      2. Test case: `editt INDEX [t/TITLE] [c/CONTENT] [st/TRUE] [dl/DEADLINE]` (replace with valid index and inputs) <br>
      3. Expected: Task details are displayed.
-"Task edited: [TITLE]; Status: [STATUS]; Content: [CONTENT]" shown in status message.
+"Task edited: [TITLE]; Status: [STATUS]; Content: [CONTENT]" shown in feedback message.

   2. Task to be edited is not available in OfficeConnect
      1. Prerequisites: The specified task index is invalid
      2. Test case: `editt 0`
-     3. Expected: "The task index provided is invalid" shown in status message.
+     3. Expected: "The task index provided is invalid" shown in feedback message.

 ### 7.14 Find persons by name

   1. There are persons in OfficeConnect with the specified name.
      1. Prerequisites: Only one person can be specified.
      2. Test case: `findp NAME` <br>
-        Expected: All persons whose name contains given input are displayed. "[number] person found" shown in status message.
+        Expected: All persons whose name contains given input are displayed. "[number] person found" shown in feedback message.
      3. Test case: `findp` <br>
         Expected: All persons and tasks in OfficeConnect are displayed.
-"Listed all persons and tasks" shown in status message.
+"Listed all persons and tasks" shown in feedback message.
      4. Other incorrect find persons commands to try: `findp !@#`)<br>
         Expected: No persons are displayed.
-"No such person found" shown in status message.
+"No such person found" shown in feedback message.

   2. There are no persons in OfficeConnect with the specified name.
      1. Prerequisites: Only one person can be specified.
      2. Test case: `findp NAME` <br>
         Expected: No persons are displayed.
-"No such person found" shown in status message.
+"No such person found" shown in feedback message.
      3. Test case: `findp` <br>
         Expected: All persons and tasks in OfficeConnect are displayed.
-"Listed all persons and tasks" shown in status message.
+"Listed all persons and tasks" shown in feedback message.
      4. Other incorrect find persons commands to try: `findp !@#`)<br>
         Expected: No persons are displayed.
-"No such person found" shown in status message.
+"No such person found" shown in feedback message.

 ### 7.15 Find tasks by title

   1. There are tasks in OfficeConnect with the specified title.
      1. Prerequisites: Only one title can be specified.
      2. Test case: `findt TITLE` <br>
-        Expected: All tasks in which title contains given input are displayed. "[number] task/s found" shown in status message.
+        Expected: All tasks in which title contains given input are displayed. "[number] task/s found" shown in feedback message.
      3. Test case: `findt` <br>
         Expected: All persons and tasks in OfficeConnect are displayed.
-"Listed all persons and tasks" shown in status message.
+"Listed all persons and tasks" shown in feedback message.
      4. Other incorrect find tasks commands to try: `findt !@#`)<br>
         Expected: No tasks are displayed.
-"No such task found" shown in status message.
+"No such task found" shown in feedback message.

   2. There are no tasks in OfficeConnect with the specified title.
      1. Prerequisites: Only one title can be specified.
      2. Test case: `findt TITLE` <br>
         Expected: No tasks are displayed.
-"No such task found" shown in status message.
+"No such task found" shown in feedback message.
      3. Test case: `findt` <br>
         Expected: All persons and tasks in OfficeConnect are displayed.
-"Listed all persons and tasks" shown in status message.
+"Listed all persons and tasks" shown in feedback message.
      4. Other incorrect find tasks commands to try: `findt !@#`)<br>
          Expected: No tasks are displayed.
-"No such task found" shown in status message.
+"No such task found" shown in feedback message.

 --------------------------------------------------------------------------------------------------------------------
 ## 8. Appendix: Effort